FlyingRabidUnicornPig/IQoLDecompiled/README.md

 ### Bug fixes
 - Vanilla: Background colors not being parsed correctly in editor or something idr
 - Vanilla: Can record highscores on first attempt again (oxy was checking for something only hackers could do cool)
+- Vanilla: Offline Mode will now work when the Steam API is down
+  - You can play editor maps and use the editor.
+  - TODO: Load downloaded workshop maps through File control rather than UGC control
 - Vanilla/Mod: Fixed game over screen (again (again))
 - Mod: "Fixed" quickstart offline mode (need to double check with a flakey connection to see if it really works)
 - Mod: "Start offline mode" message won't pop up if you press o in console.
+- Mod: Fixed 1/6th and 1/12 snap colors

 ### Bugs To Squash before release
 - Some sliders may start as float sliders when they should be integer sliders in editor. **Workaround** press apply and they will fix themselves.